madetech/G1-Spikes/5:Wagtail_Query_Extension/Supporting_Documents/Wagtail_Spike_5_Code_Changes.md

 ### Current Issue

 Ideally, the previous section should have sufficed and no further work would be required.
-Unfortunately, out of the box Wagtail will provide the following issues:
+Unfortunately, out of the box Wagtail had the following issues:

 - minAge and maxAge will only provide direct comparison operators, so we can check that a value matches, but not that it's less than or greater than a value.
 - Tags require matches to be exclusive, for example, `serviceTag=moodAndMotivation,anxiety` will only returns responses with only both moodAndMotivation and anxiety.
-We want this be an `OR` check, rather than an `AND` check that we'll require.
+We want this be an `OR` check, rather than an `AND` check.

 Fortunately, we can extend filter functionality to allow for these cases.
 This will be explained in the following sections.